 India is very rich in rice genetic resource, aromatic rice in particular.
 Aromatic rice constitutes a small and unique group of rice and is highly priced due to its quality; it is widely grown in different states of North India like Himachal Pradesh, Jammu and Kashmir, Punjab, Haryana and parts of Uttar Pradesh (Nene, 1998).
 Due to the high demand for aromatic rice in the international market, about two-thirds of aromatic rice produced in our country is exported to different countries and increases every year (Siddiq, 1990).
 Trade-in aromatic rice has not received considerable attention in India even though scented rice varieties have competitive international prices and the country can earn foreign exchange.
 Demand for aromatic rice has been increased manyfold in the last two decades in national and international markets.
-The aromatic rice of India is very famous throughout the world.
-Now, realizing the importance and demand of short grain aromatic rice in the world market, efforts are being started to collect, characterize and evaluate the aromatic short grain rice in India for documentation and to find suitable donors for different traits that are prerequisites for varietal development.
+The aromatic rice of Comment [A1]: This sentence is incomplete.
+Try adding something informative.